drewdiver/Baseline/README.md

 By leveraging swiftDialog, Installomator, and original code, Baseline provides an automated way to install applications and run scripts.
 Configure the behavior of Baseline via a mobileconfig or plist file.
 Baseline will install packages, scripts, and Installomator labels as defined in the configuration file.

 ## Requirements
-- macOS 12 or newer*
+- macOS 15 or newer*
 - An installation PKG for the project.
 Either the provided PKG or your own.
 - A configuration profile defining what Installomator labels, Packages, and/or Scripts you wish to run

 _*This requirement is based on the latest version requirements for swiftDialog.
-Older versions of swiftDialog supported macOS 11, and Baseline can be used with macOS 11 if you deploy an older swiftDialog prior to running Baseline._
+Older versions of swiftDialog started support at macOS 11, and Baseline can be used with macOS 11-14 if you deploy an older swiftDialog prior to running Baseline and avoid using any features not included in that older version._

 ## Visit the Wiki
 Detailed documentation on how Baseline works and how to configure it can be found in the [wiki](https://github.com/SecondSonConsulting/Baseline/wiki).